jsaunders909/jsaunders909.github.io/_news/02-11-2021-JoiningEpic.md

 ---

 I'm thrilled to announce I will be joining Epic Games for 6 months starting **8th November 2021**.
 I will be working within [Cubic Motion](https://cubicmotion.com/) as a Research Engineer.

+{% responsive_image path: assets/img/Epic.jpg class: "img-fluid rounded z-depth-1" %}